hackclub/arcade-constitution/README.md

 <details>
 <summary>Fine Print</summary>
 <ul>
+<li>leetcode or similar challenges do not count</li>
-<li>Homework or work done for a job are not self-directed and therefore don't count</li>
+<li>Homework or work done for a job/commission are not self-directed and therefore don't count</li>
 <li>Projects started (but not finished) before Arcade are okay, but only the work done during Arcade can be logged</li>
+<li>Tutorial projects that are 1:1 copies of the tutorial do not count.
+If you're doing a tutorial, you need to "make it your own" in some way</li>
 </ul>
 </details>